vktrannguyen/MLSF-protocol/README.md

 The Anaconda installer v4.13.0 is needed to set up these environments.
 Installation instructions for Anaconda can be found at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.

-Several parts of the code/scripts/Jupyter notebooks used in this protocol were developed from the original code accessible in the following github repositories:
+Several parts of the code/scripts/Jupyter notebooks used in this protocol were developed from the original code accessible in the following GitHub repositories:

 - https://github.com/sawsimeon/MLSF-PDL1
 - https://github.com/sawsimeon/PDL1_Generic